walkerdavis/256-HW2-Phaust-Phatness/README.md

 ## Walker Davis
 ### Instructors: Romain Michon and Tim O'Brien

 ### *Disclaimer:*  This is my second coding project ever.
-Coding practices are not good, design is pretty subpar, but the remix at the end of the [Youtube Product Demo](https://www.youtube.com/watch?v=uWXSWEAAABk) is pretty hot.
+Coding practices are not good, design is pretty subpar, but the remix at the end of the [Youtube Product Demo](https://www.youtube.com/watch?v=uWXSWEAAABk) is pretty :fire:.  -Walker 10/27/18

 ## Controls